PaulZC/IridiumSBD/documentation/README.md

 To transparently support these varying power profiles, **IridiumSBD** provides the ability to fine-tune the delay between retries.
 This is done by calling

 ```
-// For USB “low current” applications
+// For USB "low current" applications
 modem.setPowerProfile(IridiumSBD::USB_POWER_PROFILE);
 ```

 or

 ```
-// For “high current” (battery-powered) applications
+// For "high current" (battery-powered) applications
 modem.setPowerProfile(IridiumSBD::DEFAULT_POWER_PROFILE);
 ```